Cross-Platform Games and Why They Are So Important

-Some people will argue that such an ideal world is irrational - that by attempting to bridge such dissimilar platforms and crowds you end up hurting the video game community as a whole.
+Some people will argue that such an ideal world is irrational - that, by attempting to bridge such dissimilar platforms, crowds might end up harming and dissolving the video game community as a whole.

-There is tangible evidence that this is the direction the gaming industry is going in, as we are starting to see new levels of cross-platform play on both consoles and mobile devices.
+There is tangible evidence that this is the direction the gaming industry is going in, as it starts to see new levels of cross platform gaming on both consoles and mobile devices.
 It's a complicated path to walk, but it's one that's inherently better for all players.
 For these reasons, the gaming world continues to strive for the true cross platform accessibility ideal.

-Simply put, cross-platform games are games that let players on different platforms or devices play together at the same time.
+Simply put, cross platform games are titles that let players on different platforms or devices play together at the same time.

-For example, a game that lets PC gamers play on the same servers as Xbox One players, or PlayStation 4 gamers playing together with those on PS Vita.
+For example, a game that allows PC gamers play on the same servers as Xbox One players, or PlayStation 4 gamers playing with those on PS Vita.
 It means a broader, more diverse community, and the downstream effects of this development can be significant.

-Examples of more encompassing cross-platform multiplayer games are still too few, but their numbers are slowly growing, especially within the modern console generation.
+Examples of more encompassing cross platform games are still too few, but their numbers are slowly growing, especially within the modern console generation.

-It is only natural that cross-platform features are on the rise, as AAA titles are released across most major platforms for many years now.
-As hardware continues to improve, console architecture continues to approach that of a PC, the links between all platforms will only continue to strengthen.
+It is only natural that cross platform games are on the rise, as more AAA titles are released across most major platforms as the industry evolves.
+As hardware continues to improve, console architecture continues to approach that of a PC, and the links between all platforms will continue to strengthen.

-It’s no secret that there is much rivalry between the popular platforms and their loyal fanbases.
+It’s no secret that there is a rivalry between the popular platforms and their loyal fanbases.
 This is often called the console war, though this battlefield includes PC gaming too.

-Such a divided cultural can indeed hinder the uniting efforts of cross-platform games.
-There are those who simply do not want to open the borders between their domains and share a match with other gamers with what they perceive to be inferior platforms.
+Such a divided culture can hinder the uniting efforts of cross platform games.
+There are a stubborn few who simply do not want to open the borders between their domains and share a match with other gamers, across what they perceive to be inferior platforms.